Questions about the industry in general:

 Consultants Web Page

-ACRA has developed a new section of its website that lists individual companies and branches by discipline and by geographic region.
+ACRA has developed a section of its website that lists individual companies and branches by discipline and by geographic region.
 We are marketing this part of our site to potential clients and client organizations as a place to find experienced and professional cultural resource consultants across the country.

-- Conducting ACRA OSHA training course (perhaps going to web based training course).
+- Conducting ACRA OSHA training course.

 - Conducting ACRA Contracting workshop training course.